expra-frankfurt/wise25/lecture/content/writing.md

 <big>**Rule 2: Write for readers who don’t know your work**</big>

 Your writing should be clear and easy to understand for a **naïve reader** (a psychologist who is not from the specific field your project is located in).
-This includes defining specific/technical terms, avoiding abbreviations and acronyms (unless common, such as RT or ms) and, maybe most importantly, **making your reader care about your work** (why is it important?).
+This includes defining specific/technical terms, avoiding abbreviations and acronyms (unless common, such as RT or ms) and, maybe most importantly, **making your readers care about your work** (why is it important?).

 <big>**Rule 3: The context-content-conclusion scheme**</big>